armandobermudezmartinez/myscicatlive/README.md

 ### Entrypoints

 Sometimes, it is useful to run init scripts (entrypoints) before the service starts.
-For example, for the `frontend` composability, it is useful to specify its configuration through multiple JSON files, with different scopes, which are then merged by a [init script](./entrypoints/merge_json.sh).
-For this reason, one can define [common entrypoints](./entrypoints/) and service-specific ones (e.g. [backend v4 ones](./services/backend/services/v4/entrypoints/)) which can be run inside the container, before the service starts (i.e. before the docker compose `command` is executed).
+For example, for the `frontend` composability, it is useful to specify its configuration through multiple JSON files, with different scopes, which are then merged by a [init script](./services/frontend/entrypoints/merge_json.sh).
+For this reason, one can define service-specific `entrypoints` (e.g. [frontend ones](./services/frontend/entrypoints/)) which can be run inside the container, before the service starts (i.e. before the docker compose `command` is executed).
 Whenever these entrypoints are shared between services, it is recommended to place them in an `entrypoints` folder below the outermost service (e.g. [this one](./entrypoints/)).

 To ease the iterative execution of multiple init scripts, one can leverage the [loop_entrypoints](./entrypoints/loop_entrypoints.sh) utility, which loops alphabetically over `/docker-entrypoinst/*.sh` and executes each.
 This is in use in some services (e.g. in the [frontend](./services/frontend/compose.yaml)), so one can add additional init steps by mounting them, one by one, as volumes inside the container in the `/docker-entrypoints` folder and naming them depending on the desired order (eventually rename the existing ones as well).